foods-to-avoid-during-pregnancy-photo

 Deli Meats and Hotdogs

-It’s advised to avoid all deli meats and hotdogs, if possible, due to potentially contaminate with Listeria.
-This bacteria can be killed through heat, so if you still want to eat deli meat during pregnancy, be sure to heat the meat until it’s steaming hot, at least 74°C (165°F).
+It’s advised to avoid deli meats and hotdogs if possible due to potential Listeria contamination.
+This bacteria can be killed through heat, so if you still want to eat deli meats during pregnancy, heat them until they are steaming hot, at least 74°C (165°F).

 Raw or Undercooked Eggs